ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

                Please consider this use case when licensing your own ``module_utils``.
 :All other code in ``plugins/``: All other code in ``plugins/`` must be under the `GPL-3.0-or-later
                                  <https://www.gnu.org/licenses/gpl-3.0-standalone.html>`_.
 These plugins
-                                 are run inside of the Ansible control node process which is licensed under the ``GPL-3.0-or-later`` and often must import code from the control node.
+                                 are run inside of the Ansible controller process which is licensed under the ``GPL-3.0-or-later`` and often must import code from the controller.
                                  For these reasons, ``GPL-3.0-or-later`` must be used.
 :All other code: Code outside ``plugins/`` may be licensed under another free software license that is compatible
                  with the `GPL-3.0-or-later <https://www.gnu.org/licenses/gpl-3.0-standalone.html>`_,